-- DBSCAN is a density-based algorithm - Density = number of points within a specified radius Epsilon (Eps) - Divides data points in three classes: - 1.
-A point is a core point if it has at least a specified number of neighboring points (MinPts) within the specified radius Eps - The point itself is counted as well - These points form the interior of a dense region (cluster) - A border point has fewer than MinPts within Eps, but is in the neighborhood of a core point - 3.
+- DBSCAN is a density-based algorithm - Density = number of points within a specified radius Epsilon (Eps) - Divides data points into three classes: - 1.
+A point is a core point if it has at least a specified number of neighboring points (MinPts) within the specified radius Eps - the point itself is counted as well - these points form the interior of a dense region (cluster) - 2.
+A border point has fewer points than MinPts within Eps, but is in the neighborhood of a core point - 3.
 A noise point is any point that is not a core point or a border point